Contrasting Cigna (NYSE:CI) & Alignment Healthcare (NASDAQ:ALHC)

-Cigna (NYSE:CI) and Alignment Healthcare (NASDAQ:ALHC) are both finance companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their profitability, institutional ownership, earnings, risk, valuation, analyst recommendations and dividends.
+Cigna (NYSE:CI) and Alignment Healthcare (NASDAQ:ALHC) are both finance companies, but which is the better investment?
+We will compare the two businesses based on the strength of their profitability, earnings, institutional ownership, dividends, analyst recommendations, valuation and risk.

-This is a summary of current ratings and recommmendations for Cigna and Alignment Healthcare, as reported by MarketBeat.com.

-88.1% of Cigna shares are owned by institutional investors.
-Comparatively, 77.5% of Alignment Healthcare shares are owned by institutional investors.
-0.8% of Cigna shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.
+88.1% of Cigna shares are held by institutional investors.
+Comparatively, 77.5% of Alignment Healthcare shares are held by institutional investors.
+0.8% of Cigna shares are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This table compares Cigna and Alignment Healthcare’s revenue, earnings per share (EPS) and valuation.
+This table compares Cigna and Alignment Healthcare’s revenue, earnings per share and valuation.

 |Gross Revenue